Patient Information Privacy

-Patients/clients and staff attending, or employed by, Sydney LHD have access to privacy brochures.
-The Patient Privacy Information Brochure is also available in other languages, and explains how and why we collect personal information about you, how you can access your information and how your information may be used within the health service or disclosed to other parties.
+For further information, refer to the SLHD Privacy Leaflet for Patients and Staff .
+The leaflet is also available in other languages on the NSW Multicultural Health Communication website.
+This leaflet explains how and why we collect information about you, how you can access your information and how your information may be used within the NSW public health service or disclosed to other parties.

 We collect your personal information so that we can provide you with treatment and advice.
 Test results and further information collected while you are being treated are kept with your health record.
 We only collect information that is relevant and necessary for your treatment and to manage the health services we provide.

 We collect information directly from you, wherever possible.
 We may need to collect information from other health professionals who have treated you.
 In an emergency, we may also need to collect information from a family member, friend, carer or other person who can help us to provide you with the best care.

 Your information may be held in paper or electronic records, including visual image and audio formats.
 We take all reasonable steps to ensure the information collected about you is stored securely.
 We are required by law to retain health records for certain periods of time, depending on the type of record and facility.
 We have appropriate systems and policies in place to protect your information from loss, unauthorised access and misuse.

 If you do not wish for us to collect certain information about you, you need to tell us and we will discuss any consequences this may have for your health care.

 Your personal health information will be shared with staff involved in your care, in order to determine the best treatment for you and to assist in the management of the health services provided to you.

 Relevant information about the health services you have received will be sent to your nominated GP, unless you request otherwise.
 Information could also be sent to other hospitals or treating health services involved in your care, such as to a specialist for a referral, for pathology tests and x-rays and the Ambulance Service of NSW.